 A large portion of the work we do is in the mining and resource sector.
 By its very nature, underground mining presents a unique set of safety hazards that are completely different than other industries.
 Some of these hazards, like ground instability, are inherent to the environment itself, while others are introduced by the complex processes that mining requires.
 As mines delve further underground and get bigger, the risks increase and serious injuries, death or illness can occur if not managed appropriately.

-That being said, mining is a pretty exciting business and Canada has a thriving mining industry contributing tens of billions to our economy every year.
+That being said, mining is a pretty exciting business and Canada has a thriving mining industry that contributes tens of billions of dollars to our economy every year.
 With over 3,000 equipment and service providers and more than 60 different minerals and metals being produced, Canada has the third largest mining supply in the world.
 The Mining and Mineral sector employs approximately 370,000 Canadians and is a challenging and innovative field to choose a career in.

 #1 – Vehicle Fire Suppression

 Fires pose one of the greatest safety threats to mines.
-Diesel fuel, grease, combustible materials, and flammable liquids and gases combined with ignition sources like heat, electrical or mechanical energy, or chemical reactions, all increase the risk of fires in mines.
-With mines generally located remotely and underground areas being hard to reach, access to fire-fighting resources is extremely limited.
-To control the risk of fire early on, it’s critical to have fire suppression installed not only on vehicles underground, but on surface as well.
+Diesel fuel, grease, combustible materials, and flammable liquids/gases combined with ignition sources like heat, electrical or mechanical energy all increase the risk of fires in mines.
+With mines generally located remotely and in underground areas that are hard to reach, access to fire-fighting resources is extremely limited.
+To control the risk of fire early on, it’s critical to have fire suppression system installed not only on vehicles underground, but in surface mines as well.

 #2 – Personnel, Vehicle and Asset Tracking

-This is available through both Wi-Fi and RFID real-time tracking (check out Northern Light Technologies [hyperlink to NLT).
+This is available through both Wi-Fi and RFID real-time tracking (check out our sister company, Northern Light Technologies, for more information).